psrc/psrc.github.io/_posts/2014-09-18-omx-trip-tables.md

 ---

 PSRC now has OMX-format trip tables available for public use.
 Trip tables are two-dimensional matrices containing the estimated number of trips between any two origin/destination points in the Puget Sound region.
-The tables for our region are aggregated into 3,699 neighborhoods (or "zones") for convenience, so the matrices are 3699x3699 in size.
+The tables for our region are aggregated into 3,700 neighborhoods (or "zones") for convenience, so the matrices are 3700x3700 in size.
 You can think of a trip table as a big "from/to" table, on a neighborhood-to-neighborhood scale.

+**Download the file here: [PSRC 2010 OMX Trip Tables](https://file.ac/G20Z7E0ezbU/)**

 Trips are stored separately by:

-* Mode (drive, transit, bike, walk, etc)
+* Mode (auto, transit, bike, walk, etc)
-* Trip purpose (work, shop, etc)
-* Time of day
 * Household income quartile, for work trips
+* Time period (A.M. peak, midday, P.M. peak, evening, late-night)

 ### How were these tables created?